 Although publishers long ago labeled Jane Austen-inspired pieces as “niche” literature, they erred.
 Austen’s touch can be found in a variety of pieces: women’s literature, romance, variations, historical fiction, paranormal, fantasy, and mystery.
 Over the years, I have written several cozy mysteries using Austen’s characters.
 It is easy to concoct a mystery story around her plots.
-Miss Austen provides us with a variety of stating points.
+Miss Austen provides us with a variety of starting points.

 For example, without good reason, General Tilney sends Catherine Morland from Northanger Abbey.
 He has no care for her safety upon the road alone.
-Meanwhile, his son seduces Isabella Thorpe and then abandons her.
+Meanwhile, his eldest son seduces Isabella Thorpe and then abandons her.
 In Pride and Prejudice, Mr. Wickham produces a multitude of lies that mislead Elizabeth Bennet and others in Meryton.
 He seduces innocents.
 He plots with Mrs. Younge.
 Frank Churchill pursues one woman while claiming a secret betrothal with another.
 Mr. Willoughby leads Marianne on.
 He abandons his pregnant mistress.
 Both actions occur because he must marry for money.
 Henry Crawford blatantly flirts with an engaged woman and then elopes with her.
 Tom Bertram is responsible for many of the major plot points that dominate the start of Mansfield Park.
 His gambling debts are part of the reason why his father, Sir Thomas, must go to Antigua to take care of his financial problems.
-Tom’s debts also mean that Edmund won’t be able to move into the Parsonage at Mansfield Park when he’s ordained.
+Tom’s debts also mean that Edmund will not be able to move into the Parsonage at Mansfield Park when he is ordained.
 Mr. Elliot abused Mrs. Smith’s trust and later attempted to claim Anne to wife so he might prevent Sir Walter from remarrying and producing an heir to replace him.
 Austen offers her readers a “secret,” perhaps not a major crime, but one that can be employed be a skilled contemporary writer.

 As the lady anticipated the modern romance, Austen also added to the mystery genre.
 The mystery/suspense plot requires the ending to be a restoring of order.
 Does not each of Austen’s heroines solve a “mystery” of sorts to bring her world to order?
 And is it not “love” that brings those involved together again and allows them to heal?